 7. Ensure there will be an Anaesthetist in constant attendance during your surgery.

 Anaesthetists don’t just administer the drugs that put you off to sleep!
 They are also experts in knowing what to do if anything unexpectedly goes wrong during the anaesthesia.
 It doesn’t happen very often, but such situations are difficult to predict and can be life-threatening.
 As your safety is always our prime consideration, we always have a Specialist Anaesthetist in constant attendance throughout your entire procedure.

 8. Anaesthesia: ‘Twilight Anaesthesia’ (sometimes called Sedation Anaesthesia) or General Anaesthesia?

 General Anaesthesia renders you unconscious for the entire duration of the procedure.
 Twilight Sedation keeps you somewhat awake and able to respond, but in order to stop you from wriggling around from pain, high doses of local anaesthetic need to be used, and this is where problems can arise!

 In 2015, there were a number of media reports of patients suffering cardiac arrests or convulsions in unlicensed private clinics and being rushed by ambulance to hospital emergency departments.
 These reactions were thought to have come about from excessive doses of local anaesthetic used to keep patients pain-free and still during surgery.

-9. Allow yourself time to properly digest and consider all the information received
+9. Allow yourself time to properly digest and consider all the information received before embarking on surgery.

 Rushing into surgery this way leaves no time for you to: